CloverFox/eclipse-phase-notes/extropia.md

 saw a blinky light, got spooked

 everyone schedules a self diagnostic on their optical sensors, at least i presume thats what happens cos they all fail

+no need cos lazers go pew, bodies go flew, Doc goes eww, Aspect thinks about crew

+Doc and Aspect pop stack get back to base safely

+## The End

+everyone reports back "un-fucked", Jhovians and PC will resume talks (presumably without LLA, at least for the time being)

+errbody gets back to home base, biologicals have sustenance called "meatballs"

+Reaver tell us we did an okay job, he guesses. but we are still on thin ice (although the ground seems perfectly fine, and made of metal)

 ## Rewards